Red Flag (band)

-Red Flag were a synth-pop act founded in 1984 in San Diego by brothers Chris and Mark Reynolds.
+Red Flag were a synth-pop act founded in 1983 in San Diego by brothers Chris and Mark Reynolds.
 After the death of Mark in 2003, Chris had continued as a solo act in 2007 under the name Red Flag.

 History

 Hailing from Liverpool, England, and after growing up there, the brothers moved to locations such as Montreal and Seattle, following their father's itinerant job.
 In 1979, the family settled in California, arriving first in Los Angeles.
 The brothers first started playing electronic music in 1982, when Mark Reynolds bought a Roland Juno-60 synthesizer over a guitar on a trip to a music store.
+Their primary musical influences included Depeche Mode, OMD and Propaganda.

-The first song they recorded, "Distant Memories", under the name Shades of May, was discovered and selected for a compilation album by San Diego radio station 91X in 1984, prompting them to move to San Diego.
-Shades of May subsequently received offers to play live, and the brothers began to study music and computer technology seriously in turn.
+The first song the brothers recorded, "Distant Memories", under the name Shades of May, was used in the 1983 revised version of the 1976 movie "A Matter Of Style".
+It would eventually be selected for a compilation album by San Diego radio station 91X in 1984, prompting them to move to San Diego.

+They would later record another song, "The Meaning Of Life", a song composed for the 1983 movie "Ocean Fever".
+It was labeled as a lostwave song for a while.

+Shades of May subsequently received offers to play live, and the duo began to study music and computer technology seriously in turn.
 In this interim, the band also changed its name to Red Flag.
 Later, the name would frequently be associated with the red flag iconography of the Soviet Union, though the band insisted that it was taken from a warning signal used in surfing.

 Later in March 1988, they performed at a party for Resource Record Pool, a record pool based in Southern California, at the Mannikin club in Pacific Beach.
 There, the band was noticed by Synthicide Records (a subsidiary of Enigma Records) head and producer Jon St. James.
 After their demo tapes were reviewed the following day, the band recorded their first single, "Broken Heart" (as well as its B-side, "Control") at St. James's recording studio, Formula One, a week later.
 St. James, best known for his work with singer Stacey Q, co-produced the record with her; she also provided backing vocals and coached Mark on his singing.